zhangyuannie/butter/README.md

-# Buttercream
+# Butter

-Buttercream is a simple GTK application for BTRFS snapshot management.
+Butter is a simple GTK application for BTRFS snapshot management.

 ## Build Instructions